New Patients (202) 851-7554

 Is TMJ a medical or dental problem?

-If you are experiencing any symptoms related to TMJ disorder, be sure to contact our Washington, DC dental office.
-Dr. Deckard can work with you to develop a solution to help alleviate your symptoms and restore function to your smile.
-To schedule an appointment, call (202) 851-7554 or request an appointment online.
+Dr. Deckard can work with you to develop a solution to help treat your symptoms and restore function to your smile.
+To schedule an appointment, call (202) 851-7554 or request a dental appointment online.